Emotional Abuse Checklist: 10 Red Flags

 10. Making decisions on your behalf

-Strategies to deal with emotional abuse in a relationship
+What are the strategies to deal with emotional abuse in a relationship

 Now that we have discussed the red flags of being in an emotionally abusive relationship let’s take a look at some more important questions based on the relevant topic.